 TAX GOVERNANCE FRAMEWORK

-JELD-WEN in the UK complies with the JELD-WEN global tax strategy as determined by the Audit Committee.
-The company, together with the Audit Committee, approves our tax strategy, regularly reviews its effectiveness, and maintains a sound system of risk management and internal control.
-The company delegates implementation of the tax strategy to the Vice President of Global Tax, who is responsible for all tax matters and provides assurance to the Audit Committee and our stakeholders/ investors of the Group’s adherence to our internal tax control framework.
-The Board of Directors and Audit Committee is updated annually on our tax risks and our adherence to our tax strategy.
-They will take the needs and interests of stakeholders into account when considering the level of risk while ensuring JELD-WEN acts with integrity and transparency.
-The JELD-WEN responsible Tax Principles guide decisions on tax matters:
+JELD-WEN in the UK complies with the JELD-WEN global tax strategy, which is overseen by the Audit Committee.
+The Company, overseen by the Audit Committee, approves our tax strategy, regularly reviews its effectiveness, and maintains a sound system of risk management and internal control.
+The Company is responsible for all tax matters and provides assurance to the Audit Committee and our stakeholders/ investors of the Company’s adherence to our internal tax control framework.
+The Audit Committee of the Board of Directors is updated annually on our tax risks and our adherence to our tax strategy.
+The Company takes the needs and interests of stakeholders into account when considering the Company’s tax strategy and level of tax risk.
+The JELD-WEN responsible Tax Principles guide the Company’s decisions on tax matters:

 COMPLIANCE AND PLANNING